 So, let's talk about what I did.

-The next thing I did was paint all of the trim (info here) and vanity cabinetry white.
-It totally updated the space and saved me tons of money by not having to replace it.
+Doing all of this totally updated the space and saved me tons of money by not having to replace the items that were already there.

 I also replaced the old hardware on the vanity with modern brushed silver pulls.